‘Raavan & Eddie’: Remembering Kiran Nagarkar’s funny, incisive novel of how Bombay became Mumbai

 Here is Nagarkar on the killer language, English:

 “Chhya men, he’s a dutty bugger.
 Tree times I told him don’t climb the tree to look at my sass.
 Leave my sass alone, men.
 I asked him, ‘gain and again but he din listen, so I gave him a hit, straight on the face like.
 De bugger began to cry like a baby, men.
 He begged me like but I din listen.
 I told him, you look at my sass, and I’ll break your bones and balls.
 Goan English is easy to mimic and an easy target for well-educated and affluent Bombayites.
 It is burlesqued in plays, reviews and films.
 Such niceties and caricatures are lost on the Hindus from the CWD chawls.
 Ask any one of them in an unguarded moment and he’ll tell you that he would give his right hand, make it his left, to be able to speak like the people from the top floor.
 Because there are only two kinds of people in the world.
-Those who have English and those who don’t.’
+Those who have English and those who don’t.”

 Note then how the argot begins to spin its story, note how the use of the word caricature exculpates the writer, note how this segues into a meditation on the linguistic politics of a chawl, a city, a nation.
 Then there was the peculiar joy of listening to Nagarkar read out passages like this.
 Not for him the aridities of the modern deadpan; he brought drama to his reading, he punched those words in, he did voices, he came and got us and he found us laughing already.